The St George Strollers run regular walks in St George and the surrounding areas.

 The St George Neighbourhood Partnership provided funds for special walks in 2014 to attract new walkers and provide additional interest for existing walkers.
 Funding for our first two years was from the Quartet Community Foundation and the St George West Community First Fund.

 To check if we are providing walks that walkers want, to share news and make decisions affecting the group, there is a slightly shorter walk at Christmas and at the end of May, ending at a venue where we can sit down and have an informal meeting with light refreshments.
 It was at one of our early meetings we agreed whether dogs could join our walks or not.

 As a group the walkers decided that only one dog, on a lead, could be on any walk and their place must be pre-booked.
 Please ring the contact number on our walk leaflet if you would like to book a place on a walk for your dog.
 Guide dogs are always welcome, but please contact us to check that the walk is suitable.

 We take photos of all our walks, so walkers can share these with their families and friends and people interested in our walks can gain an idea of the type of walk we do.
 Photos of almost all our walks can be seen on www.flickr.com/wfhsusan.
 If you do not want to be in any photos just let a walk leader know.

 How do I find out about future walks?

-You can also go on our emailing list.
+You can also add yourself to our mailing list by going to http://tinyurl.com/stgstrollersmail.
 If someone has not attended one of our walks for 6 months we remove them from our emailing list to avoid having an ever increasing email list but we will always be happy to add anyone again.
 Our walk leaders always carry paper copies of our 3 month programme of walks for anyone who does not have internet access or who is joining us for the first time.